Free oral cancer toolkit for dental professionals with CPD

 We run seminars and courses each year on oral and mouth cancers:

 We helped to organise an All-Party Parliamentary Group for Dentistry and Oral Health meeting on the topic of oral cancers, highlighting the devastating impact for patients and our work campaigning to raise public awareness of this disease.

 Campaigning for gender-neutral HPV vaccinations

-We have written to the Department for Health and Social Care to urge the Government to extend the programme of HPV vaccinations to become gender neutral, ahead of the next meeting of the JCVI on 6 June, where this issue is due to be discussed, after much delay.
+We wrote to the Department for Health and Social Care to urge the Government to extend the programme of HPV vaccinations to become gender neutral, ahead of the JCVI's June 2018 meeting, where this issue was due to be discussed.

 Protecting smoking-cessation funding

 We have called for smoking-cessation funding to be ring-fenced and highlighted that cutting local councils' public health budgets means that services which are not mandatory, such as support for smokers who want to quit, are under threat.